I build the infrastructure

-My career doesn't fit neatly into one lane, which used to feel like something to apologize for.
-I've stopped doing that.
+My career doesn't fit perfectly into one category, which used to make me feel like I needed to over-explain.
+I don't really feel that way anymore.

 Blumhouse Productions

-I inherited a post-production archive that was, candidly, a mess — nearly 400 sources of physical and digital inventory, no consistent metadata, physical drives that one bad water leak could have ended.
-I built the framework to fix it.
-I researched cloud storage solutions for 500+ terabytes of content, modeled the cost and retrieval structures, and presented a recommendation that leadership adopted.
-I was an intern.
-I did it anyway.
+I worked on a post-production archive that needed real structure: nearly 400 sources of physical and digital inventory, inconsistent metadata, and physical drives that created obvious long-term risk.
+I helped build the framework to fix it.
+I researched cloud storage solutions for more than 500 terabytes of content, modeled cost and retrieval structures, and presented a recommendation that leadership adopted.
+I was an intern, but the work still mattered, and I treated it that way.

 Tomorrow Studios

-I pitched original TV and feature concepts directly to development executives — including ARGIVES, a prestige drama drawn from The Iliad, and HIS SON, a domestic psychological thriller reframed around the wife the original story forgot about.
-I wrote script coverage.
-I sat in on agency calls with CAA, UTA, and WME.
-I learned what makes a project move and what makes it stall.
+I pitched original television and feature concepts directly to executives, including ARGIVES, a prestige drama drawn from The Iliad, and HIS SON, a domestic psychological thriller reframed around the wife the original story forgot about.
+I wrote script coverage, sat in on agency meetings with CAA, UTA, and WME, and learned how quickly a project can either gain momentum or lose it.
+Sometimes the idea is strong, but the positioning is not.
+Sometimes the creative case and the business case are not speaking to each other.
+I became interested in that space.

 Krispy Kreme

-I supported global campaign execution across 18,000+ points of access, wrote SEO copy for seasonal LTO launches, and built the competitive analysis and brand resilience playbook that shaped internal strategy conversations around Gen Z and economic volatility.
-The part I loved most was sitting at the intersection of the creative brief and the business case — making sure the idea was sound and the recommendation was actionable.
+I supported global campaign execution across more than 18,000 points of access, wrote SEO copy for seasonal LTO launches, and built competitive analysis and brand resilience work that shaped internal strategy conversations around Gen Z and economic volatility.
+The part I enjoyed most was sitting at the intersection of the creative brief and the business case – making sure the idea was not only interesting, but sound, timely, and actionable.

 Spectrum Reach

-I manage post-sale fulfillment across 1,000–1,500 ad units weekly, protect $114K+ in weekly revenue at risk, and have learned what it actually means to execute under pressure in a system that doesn't stop.
-It's not glamorous work, but it has made me very good at prioritization, triage, and staying calm when the deadline is real.
+I manage post-sale fulfillment across roughly 1,000 to 1,500 ad units weekly, help protect more than $114K in weekly revenue at risk, and have learned what it actually means to execute under pressure in a system that doesn't really pause.
+It's not the most glamorous work I have done, but it has made me sharper at prioritization, triage, communication, and staying calm when the deadline is real.

 NAIGC Board